 - LIVE GROUP COACHING CALLS (webinars) where I provide answers to your submitted questions about repertoire and post them in the course for your review.

 💥You receive three LIVE Q&A Group Coaching Calls (webinars) every year!
 It's your chance to ask questions about the classical literature you are currently teaching or that you plan to teach.
-VIDEO REPLAYS for the Group Coaching Calls for previous years are already available inside the course for you to review at your leisure.
-They contain answers to pressing questions from teachers around the world.
+VIDEO REPLAYS for the Group Coaching Calls for previous years are already available inside the course for your review.
+They contain answers to pressing questions from piano teachers around the world.
 New literature is often discussed as well!
 Join us in learning how to teach the piano classics.

 You receive LIFETIME ACCESS to this course, the Q&A webinars held 3 times yearly, plus all content upgrades added in the future!

 Founder ELIZABETH GUTIERREZ began Piano Teacher Academy in 2016 as an extension of her instructional blog and summer camp.
 Piano Camp for Piano Teachers (pianoteachercamp.com).
 She has years of experience teaching piano, piano pedagogy, and piano literature to undergraduate and graduate students at the University of Wisconsin-Madison and the University of Texas at San Antonio.
 She has given numerous workshops and master classes to working independent teachers around the globe both in person and via livestream on Facebook and Periscope and also as a national clinician for Faber Piano Adventures.
 For her workshops and online courses, she draws on her extensive background as an independent teacher, professor, performer, and composer/editor/author.
 Elizabeth is well-known for her engaging, inclusive approach to nurturing the piano teaching community via print, video, and social media.

 Click the arrow under the Course Curriculum below to view a FREE preview of an intermediate-level session!